 There was no immediate reaction from either of the chief suspects in Monday's violence, when witnesses said disgruntled soldiers stormed an office at the Kati camp, shooting an army colonel and holding him hostage for hours.

 New President Ibrahim Boubacar Keita cut short a visit to France after the violence, which came alongside reports of gunfire between Malian soldiers and ethnic Tuareg rebels in the country's far north region of Kidal.
-In an address to the nation on television Wednesday night, Keita described the Kati uprising as "shameful."

 "I cannot tolerate indiscipline or anarchy in any case," he said, adding: "Kati will not create fear for Bamako."

 Monday's unrest was an ironic twist of fate for Sanogo, who himself launched a coup from the same Kati military barracks about 18 months ago.
 That group of mutinous soldiers cited discontent with the way the Malian army was conducting the fight against Tuareg separatists in the north.
 Army casualties were growing amid reports that soldiers lacked the sufficient weaponry for battle.

 This week, the now Gen. Sanogo came under threat from soldiers who said they had not received the promotions they had been promised.
 A group of five men burst into the office of Col. Mohamed Elhabib Diallo on Monday morning, firing into the air and taking him hostage.
 The angry soldiers accused Diallo of removing their names from the lists of candidates receiving higher titles and shot and wounded him.

 One witness described the assailants as armed with grenades and ammunition belts "like Rambo."

 Soon the soldiers began calling other military camps around Bamako, urging soldiers who also had been denied promotions to join them at Kati.